soham7998/Data-Engineering-Youtube-End-to-End-Project/README.md

 5.Cloud — We can’t process vast amounts of data on our local computer so we need to use the cloud, in this case, we will use AWS

-6.Reporting — Build a dashboard to get answers to the question we asked earlier
+6.Reporting — Build a dashboard to get answers to the question we asked earlier.

 Worked till Qicksight Dashboard.